wklchris/LeetCode/Explanation/README.md

 *See also*: 0001(two sum), 0015(3 sum).

 Hey, we have done many "k-sum" problems!
 The basic idea is to reduce k to 2, then solve it.
 So we use recursion here, and it does work well.

+## 0019 Remove Nth Node from End of List

+Two pointers, just similiar with 0002 (Add two numbers).

+## 0020 Valid Parenthesis

+A simple stack question.
+Main idea:
+1. If the current char is a left parenthesis, push it into the stack.
+2. If the current char is a right parenthesis:
+    - If it doesn't match the top of stack (or the stack is empty), return False.
+    - Otherwise, pop the top char of the stack.
+3. At the end of the loop, return True if the stack is empty.

+## 0021 Merge Two Sorted List

+Very straightforward.
+You can also use recursion method to solve it.